top of page

 Key measures:

-• Client Identification (KYC): We verify all clients (individuals and entities) using government-issued ID and corporate documents.
+• Client Identification (KYC): We verify individuals and legal entities using government-issued ID and corporate documentation.

-• UBO Checks: For legal entities, we identify and verify ultimate beneficial owners and assess ownership/control structures.
+• UBO Checks: For corporate clients, we identify and verify all UBOs.

-• Risk Rating: Each client is rated as low/medium/high risk at onboarding, and re-evaluated periodically.
+• Risk Rating: Each client is assigned a risk score (low, medium, high) at onboarding, based on their profile.

-• EDD: Enhanced due diligence is applied to high-risk clients, PEPs, and complex jurisdictions.
+• EDD: Enhanced due diligence is applied to high-risk clients, PEPs, and flagged jurisdictions.

 2. Sanctions Compliance